hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 }
 ```

+Micronaut Data Jdbc allows you to define entities with Jakarta Persistence API.
 If you prefer to use Jakarta Persistence annotations, add the `jakarta.persistence-api` dependency to your project.

 You can find the [complete example project](https://github.com/hantsy/micronaut-sandbox/tree/master/jakarta-data) updated for JDBC.

-## MongoDB
+## MongoDB Support

-Similarly, to use MongoDB, select `Data MongoDB` instead of `Data JPA` when generating your project, and remove `Postgres` from the feature list.
+Similarly, to use Jakarta Data with MongoDB, select `Data MongoDB` instead of `Data JPA` when generating your project, and remove `Postgres` from the feature list.

 Micronaut Data MongoDB also reuses the same data annotations to manage entities.
 However, by default, it does not support `UUID` as an ID type; use a `String` or MongoDB-specific `ObjectId` instead.